Resources

 Diabetic Ketoacidosis (DKA)

 Resource co-created by people living with Type 1 Diabetes and scientists.
 Link to publication will be included here once published.
-Copy of resource is included on the following page.
+Copy of resource is included on the following link.

 %20-%20Edited.png)